manivannan-bot/YouTube-EC2-MYSQL-Installation/mysql-on-aws-ec2.md

 FLUSH PRIVILEGES;

+CREATE USER 'new_user'@'%' IDENTIFIED BY 'password';
+GRANT ALL PRIVILEGES ON *.* TO 'new_user'@'%' WITH GRANT OPTION;

+FLUSH PRIVILEGES;
+Instead, just go to /etc/mysql/mysql.conf.d/

+There, you should find a file named mysqld.cnf

+Here, you will find

+bind-address = 127.0.0.1
+Change it to

+bind-address = 0.0.0.0 <OR> <Your IP>
+THAT'S IT!!!.
+SAVE THE FILE AND RESTART MYSQL.

 ## Step 6: Test the MySql server if it is working by running sample sql queries

 CREATE DATABASE mysql_test;